EPA's Region 6 Office

 - Operator name changes and address changes must be submitted, via a paper letter (signed and certified by the corporate officer) to Ms. Sharon Angove (6EN-WC), 1445 Ross Avenue, Suite 1200, Dallas, TX 75202-2733.
 Please ensure the name of the operator, and their assigned NPDES permit number are affixed to the document.

-Welcome to the EPA Region 6 Water Enforcement Branch Offshore and Oil & Gas NPDES discharge web page.
+This is the Water Enforcement Offshore and Oil & Gas NPDES discharge web page.
 Mr. Robert Houston is the Regional Coordinator; his phone number is (214) 665-8565.
 Additional enforcement officer: Mr. Anthony Loston (phone number (214) 665-3109).
 Ms. Sharon Angove is the Offshore Specialist; she handles general permit applications and processing of Discharge Monitoring Reports.
 Her phone number is (214) 665-6472.
 If you have non-enforcement permitting questions, please contact Mr. Isaac Chen, the permit writer, at (214) 665-7364.

-EPA Region 6 works closely with the Department of Interior's Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE).
+This office works closely with the Department of Interior's Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE).
 BOEMRE inspectors perform most of the NPDES offshore platform compliance inspections for EPA.
 Additionally, the US Coast Guard Marine Safety Office conducts inspections.
-EPA Region 6 works closely with the Offshore Operators Committee, which is a trade organization representing the offshore operators.
+We also work closely with the Offshore Operators Committee, which is a trade organization representing the offshore operators.

 The EPA Region 6 NPDES OCS General Permit No. GMG290000 was reissued with an effective date of October 1, 2012, expiring at midnight of September 30, 2017 [77 Fed.
 Reg.
 No. 196, p.
 61605].
 (Permit Language Link)